- Open enrollment for 2021 health plans ended on December 15, 2020, but a COVID-related enrollment window continues through August 15, 2021.

 As a result of the COVID pandemic, there’s a one-time enrollment window, from February 15 to August 15, 2021, during which any Virginia residents who are eligible to use the marketplace can enroll in a new plan.
 This includes people who are uninsured, people who are under-insured (eg, enrolled in something like a short-term health insurance plan or a health care sharing ministry plan), and also people who already have coverage through Virginia’s marketplace (or an ACA-compliant off-exchange plan) and would like to switch to a different plan.

 Plan selections made during the COVID-related enrollment window will take effect the first of the following month.
 Normally, people need to have a qualifying event in order to enroll or make changes to their coverage outside the open enrollment period.
-But during the three-month enrollment window that’s available via HealthCare.gov in early 2021, there is no need for a qualifying event.
+But during the six-month enrollment window that’s available via HealthCare.gov in 2021, there is no need for a qualifying event.

 After August 15, 2021, Virginia residents will need a qualifying event to enroll or make a plan change for 2021.
 The next open enrollment period, for 2022 coverage, begins November 1, 2021.